CEO of Japan energy start-up steps down after accounting probe

 The investigation, led by external lawyers, found the company lacked internal controls, raising questions over whether it should have been allowed to list on the Tokyo Stock Exchange's "Mothers" board for start-ups.

-A report summarising the investigation committee's findings, published earlier this month, said Ikeda had signed business deals without properly vetting counterparties or consulting with the company's board.
+A report summarizing the investigation committee's findings, published earlier this month, said Ikeda had signed business deals without properly vetting counterparties or consulting with the company's board.

-As a result of the investigation, Eneres revised its past earnings results and changed its full-year forecast to a loss of 2.15 billion yen ($18.00 million) from a profit of 1.27 billion yen earlier this month.
+As a result of the investigation, Eneres revised its past earnings results and changed its full-year forecast to a loss of 2.15 billion yen (11.51 million pounds) from a profit of 1.27 billion yen earlier this month.
 It cut its sales forecast to 34.9 billion yen from 43.4 billion yen.